srujanpanuganti/turtlebot3-navigation-A-Star/README.md

 ## Dependencies
 following packages have to be imported for running this file

-* python 3.5 and above
+* python 3.5 or above
+* Gazebo 7 or above
+* ROS Kinetic
 * numpy
 * math
 * queue